 “Management is about doing things right, while leadership is about doing the right thing.”

 Leadership Development starts with self-awareness.
 Leaders need to understand who they are, their strengths and weaknesses, and how their communication styles and behaviors can affect others.
-Leaders need to know how to maximize their strengths and those of their Direct Reports to optimize the team’s potential.
+Leaders need to know how to maximize their strengths and those of their direct reports to optimize the team’s potential.

 One of the key challenges in Leadership Development is a natural process that happens when you advance people from something they are good at into a role where they no longer do that familiar work.
 Directing and motivating others to do the job well or better than what they used to do themselves requires a new mindset, the requisite skills to delegate and trust, plus the emotional intelligence to let go.

 Making that transition isn’t automatic.
 It’s not likely to be successful if you just leave people to achieve that on their own.
 Being able to transition from a skilled worker to a leader needs to be learned.
-In most cases, these newly promoted leaders tend to feel that they could do the task or job better if they were doing it themselves.
+In most cases, these newly promoted leaders believe they could do the task or job better if they were doing it themselves.
 Learning to delegate and trust others, including allowing for the mistakes they will inevitably make, is a process that requires training and an unlearning of past behavior.

-“What makes someone a great sales person doesn’t automatically make them a great sales manager.
+“What makes someone a great salesperson doesn’t automatically make them a great sales manager.
 They need to learn how to let go and delegate.
 That’s not easy.”